Travelling along the endless Argentine Atlantic coast, Puerto Santa Cruz is a perfect spot for a stopover.

 How to Get There

 Puerto Santa Cruz is, obviously, not exactly an Argentina hotspot.
-However, it’s located about halfway between Rio Gallego and Trelew so that many buses are passing through, going north as well as south.
+However, it’s located about halfway between Rio Gallego and Trelew so many buses are passing through, going north as well as south.
 Consequently, it is easy to spend a day or two – or longer – without getting stuck.

 An okay bus company would be Andesmar, however, knowing Peruvian night busses, I was quite disenchanted.
 Also, since it’s the main artery along Argentina’s east coast, coaches tend to be really full.
-Especially on weekends and during the holidays, I would make reservation days ahead.
+Especially on weekends and during the holidays, I would make reservations days ahead.

 How to Get Around